 Hike two hours beside streams and rivers to Uisge Bhan falls, then explore the small village of Baddeck for lunch.
 Afterwards, learn about Alexander Graham bell at his museum and estate, and settle in to your inn to prepare for an exquisite dinner and tomorrow’s hikes.
-BD (Meal inclusions provided for guided trips).
-Chanterelle Inn, North River.
+Lodging: Chanterelle Inn, North River.
+(B)(D)

-Day 4: Two short hikes and one long one.
-6 hours hiking
+Day 4: Two short hikes and a long one.
+6 hours hiking.

-Two more National park hikes today will round out your appreciation for why this area was called New Scotland, and why Bell chose to live here; not to mention the appreciative and friendly residents who all believe they live in paradise.
+Two more National park hikes today will round out your appreciation for why this area was called New Scotland, and why Bell chose to live here, not to mention the appreciative and friendly residents who all believe they live in paradise.
 After hiking, you will transfer to the musical hotbed of Mabou, where the delights include the Rankin Family’s Red Shoe Pub.
 Traditional musical entertainment is a nightly occurrence here.
-BLD.
-Duncreigan Country Inn, Mabou.
+Lodging: Duncreigan Country Inn, Mabou.
+(B)(L)(D)

 “The guides were superb; among the very best we have had in our 12+ tours with different companies.” - Kathleen Sweeney & Manfred Kuechler.